git-disl/DP_modelpublishing/README.md

 Some notes:
 * The code was based on the original DP-SGD implementation in CCS'16  which was not maitained anymore.
 It requires Tensorflow 0.10.0.
 A fork canbe found [here](https://github.com/eric-erki/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/tree/8fcc9a6c9a864834d5941c10b145c0a58ee3d4af/tensorflow_dl_models/research/differential_privacy/dp_sgd)
+* In the training code DumpzCDPAccountant is used and the real accounting is done during the training step. zCDPAccountant implementation is in privacy\_accountant/accountant.py but not used yet.

 Directory:
 1. The examples with decay functions are in dp\_mnist and dp\_cancerdataset